 Still have more questions about throwing a brunch wedding?
 We've got answers below!

 Brunch wedding ceremonies should begin at 10 a.m. or later, and brunch wedding receptions should fall between 11 a.m. and 3 p.m.
 Sunrise weddings are also growing in popularity, which could have your guests arriving as early as 5 a.m., so feel free to ditch tradition and make your own rules.

 If your venue allows you to start setting up the night before, this will save you time during the morning of your wedding.
 Your day is going to start really early for a brunch wedding, so the less you have to do when you wake up, the better!
 The flowers and food will have to wait until morning-of, but other decorations can be set up ahead of time.

-While the cost of your wedding will depend on a number of different factors, a brunch wedding does give you the option to cut costs on food, drink, and venue rentals.
+While the cost of your wedding will depend on a number of different factors, a brunch wedding does give you the option to cut costs on food and drinks, too.
 You don’t necessarily need a three-tier wedding cake at noon, so consider a cake alternative or a small, one-tier wedding cake.
 A mimosa or Bloody Mary station will be considerably cheaper than an open bar, and you can get a nice brunch meal for $50 a plate compared to a steak or salmon dinner for $150 a plate.